Sailing Turkey

 the far east of the Mediterranean are very much Greek.
 Greek

-islands are largely in the Aegean but there is a popular Greek island, Meıs, just a short
+islands are mainly in the Aegean, but there is a famous Greek island, Meıs, just a short

 distance from Kas that you will pass as you travel east towards Olympus.
 You